San228155/Santiago-Ornelas-Ramirez/harris_county_housing_market_stability_pipeline/README.md

 Execution can be triggered either manually (for development) or via Databricks Jobs (for production runs)

-### Running the Pipeline
-Databricks Job Execution (Recommended)

-Navigate to Databricks → Jobs

-Select the job associated with this project
+### How to run this project

-Job configuration, task dependencies, and execution order are defined in the jobs/jobs.json file, which reflects the production orchestration setup
+1. In Databricks, go to Repos → Add Repo → paste this GitHub URL.
+2. Open Jobs → Create Job → Import → select jobs.json (found in jobs folder in this repo)
+3. The job will automatically reference the notebooks inside the repo

 ### Output & Data Contracts